+Remove the negative battery cable.
 With the vehicle on a solid, level surface chock the front wheels.
-Remove the negative battery cable.
 Raise the vehicle by the axle and remove the rear wheels.
-After the removal of the wheels lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
-With a hack saw, cut the jounce bumper located under the frame rail even with the U-bolts, refer to Figures "A" and "C".
+After the removal of the wheels lower the vehicle so the axle rests on jack stands rated to support your vehicles weight.